akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--This lets the user with that key modify the main Git repository that controls the Gitosis setup.
 Next, you have to manually set the execute bit on the `post-update` script for your new control repository.-->

-Dem Benutzer, mit dem hier angegeben Schlüssel, ist es jetzt möglich, das Git Repository, mit dem Gitosis konfiguriert wird, zu modifizieren.
+Dem Benutzer mit dem hier angegeben Schlüssel ist es jetzt möglich, das Git-Repository, mit dem Gitosis konfiguriert wird, zu modifizieren.
 Als nächstes musst Du manuell das Execute-Bit für das Skript `post-update` in Deinem neuen „Verwaltungs“-Repository setzen.

 	$ sudo chmod 755 /opt/git/gitosis-admin.git/hooks/post-update

 <!--You’re ready to roll.
 If you’re set up correctly, you can try to SSH into your server as the user for which you added the public key to initialize Gitosis.
 You should see something like this:-->

 Jetzt kann es losgehen.
-Wenn Du alles richtig eingerichtet hast, kannst Du jetzt versuchen Dich über SSH einzuloggen.
+Wenn Du alles richtig eingerichtet hast, kannst Du jetzt versuchen, Dich über SSH einzuloggen.
 Du musst dafür den Benutzer verwenden, dem der öffentliche Schlüssel gehört, den Du in den vorherigen Schritten hinzugefügt hast.
 Du solltest dann in etwa folgende Ausgabe erhalten:

 	$ ssh git@gitserver
 	PTY allocation request failed on channel 0